 The formal deadline for registering and uploading non-administrative contributions had been announced as Tuesday, 16 June 2020.

 Non-administrative documents uploaded after 2359 hours in Paris/Geneva time Wednesday 17 June 2020 were to be considered "officially late".
-All contribution documents with registration numbers higher than JCTVC-AN0023 were registered after the “officially late” deadline (and therefore were also uploaded late).
-Some of the following considerations are not relevant at this meeting, and only kept for future use.
+Two of the five contributions were registered after the “officially late” deadline (and therefore were also uploaded late), as follows:

+JCTVC-AN0020, an information contribution containing a survey of the deployment status of the HEVC standard, uploaded 45 minutes after the “officially late” deadline

+JCTVC-AN0024, a report of some HEVC and AVC errata items, uploaded 06-24, revised 06-28

-In some cases, contributions were revised after the initial version was uploaded.
+Also, contribution JCTVC-AN0022, an information contribution, was revised on 06-24 after the initial version was uploaded on 06-16.
 The contribution document archive website retains publicly-accessible prior versions in such cases.
 The timing of late document submissions for contributions is recorded in the list of documents in Annex A of this report and is also generally noted in the section discussing each contribution in this report.

 As a general policy, missing documents were not to be presented, and late documents (and substantial revisions) could only be presented when sufficient time for studying was given after the upload.
 Again, an exception is applied for AHG reports, CE summaries, and other such reports which can only be produced after the availability of other input documents.
 There were no objections raised by the group regarding presentation of late contributions for this meeting.

-It is noted that documents that are substantially revised after the initial upload are also a problem, as this becomes confusing, interferes with study, and puts an extra burden on synchronization of the discussion.
-This is especially a problem in cases where the initial upload is clearly incomplete, and in cases where it is difficult to figure out what parts were changed in a revision.
-For document contributions, revision marking is very helpful to indicate what has been changed.
-Also, the "comments" field on the web site can be used to indicate what is different in a revision (although this field has seldom been used and is often not checked by our participants).

-"Placeholder" contribution documents that are basically empty of content, with perhaps only a brief abstract and some expression of an intent to provide a more complete submission as a revision, are considered unacceptable and were to be rejected in the document management system, as has been agreed since the third meeting.
-The initial uploads of such contribution documents are rejected as "placeholders" if they are uploaded without any significant content and are not corrected until after the upload deadline.
-Such “placeholder” cases did not occur at this meeting.

-In some cases in recent history, a few contributions have had some problems relating to IPR declarations in the initial uploaded versions (missing declarations, declarations saying they were from the wrong companies, etc.).
-Any such issues have been corrected by later uploaded versions in a reasonably timely fashion in all cases (to the extent of the awareness of the chairs).

-Some other errors may also have been noticed in other initial document uploads (wrong document numbers in headers, uploading of corrupted unreadable files, etc.) which have generally been sorted out in a reasonably timely fashion.
-The document web site contains an archive of each upload, along with a record of uploading times.

 Outputs of the preceding meeting

 The output documents of the previous meeting, particularly including the meeting report (JCTVC-AM1000), the Draft revisions for coding-independent code points for video signal type identification (JCTVC-AM1003), and the Errata report items for HEVC, AVC, Video CICP, and Codepoint Usage Technical Report (JCTVC-AM1004), were approved.

 The group was initially asked to review the prior meeting report for finalization.
-The meeting report was later approved without modification.
+The meeting report was later approved after minor clerical refinements (as recorded in revision marks in the -v3 document).